jxnl/blog/docs/writing/posts/advice.md

 ## You are a mirror

 In the same way that the world is a mirror, you are a mirror.
 You are a mirror to others.
 When you accept this you also realize that you are not responsible for others.
 The people who are negative to you are usually miserable themselves.
 The sooner your realize this the easier it is to let go of the negativity.

+## Pessimists Are Losers

+You impress nobody except yourself when you're a pessimist.
+It doesn't make you a better friend.
+It does not make you cool and edgy.
+It does not make you seem smarter just because you can be critical of everything.
+The world is neither inherently against you nor for you, so believing one or the other is in bad faith.